 Negative transfer can be avoided by making sure the athlete is aware of the differences and making practice sessions similar to match situations to ensure a larger, generalised motor programme.

-Transfer of skills can work both ways, in that a skill currently being learnt may affect a skill previously learnt, or a skill learnt in the past may affect a skill currently being learnt:
+Transfer of skills can work both ways, in that, a skill currently being learned may affect a skill previously learned, or a skill learned in the past may affect a skill currently being learned.

-A skill learnt in the past affects a skill currently being learnt or to be learnt in the future
+A skill learned in the past affects a skill currently being learned or to be learned in the future

 Learning a new skill affects a previously learned skill.

-Where there are no transferable elements between previously learned skills and the new one about to be learned e.g. bowling in cricket and skipping.
+Where there are no transferable elements between previously learned skills and the new ones about to be learned e.g. bowling in cricket and skipping.

 When a performer has well learned a skill they can begin to adapt the skill to vary it.
 An example is in cricket where a bowler will vary his or her delivery to try to unsettle the batsman.